Damet24/typescript-ddd-skeleton/README.md

 - `npm run preview`: Serves the production build locally for previewing.
 - `npm run lint`: Lints the frontend code using ESLint.

-Feel free to customize and extend the frontend project according to your needs.

 ### Running Tests

 Please note that the tests are not implemented in this template.
 You are encouraged to write tests for your backend and frontend code.